-For good reproduction quality it is necessary to adjust the tape player for the particular type of tape being used.
-Press the CR button or "for Chromium dioxide (CRO2) or "metal" cassette tapes only.
-For all other types of tapes, the CR button should be out.
+For optimum reproduction quality it is necessary to select the correct tape equalization for the particular type of tape being used.
+Press the tape equalization button Relation of the particular type of tape being used.
+Press the tape equalization button dioxide (CRO2) or "metal" cassette tapes.
+The indicator lamp in the button will illuminate when CRO2 or metal equalization has been selected.
+For all other types of tape, do not press the tape equalization button Relation button of the premains off.